barchart/events-client-js/USAGE_REPORTS.md

 		end: 1571115600000
 	}

+__Response__

+A JSON document will be returned, which contains the following important properties:

+* job - string - The unique identifier of the new job.
+* status - string - One of the following { RUNNING, COMPLETED, TIMEOUT, FAILED }

+Here is an example:

 __cURL example__

 	> curl --request POST https://events.aws.barchart.com/reports -H "Authorization: 'Basic {your-base-64-encoded-credentials}'" -d '{"filter": {"customer": "BARCHART", "product": "WATCHLIST", "start": 1570011173902}}

 ## JavaScript SDK